caesarnine/llm-experiments/1_memories_via_summarization/README.md

 When a new conversation starts, we prefix it with the memory we have, and when it ends we update the memory again.

 Here's some real output from this.
-The code for the agent is at the bottom of this post.

 ```python
 agent = Agent('John')